-This a 1945 Indian Chief, Civilian Model.
-This is a factory original matching number motorcycle.
+This a 1945 Indian Chief.
+This is a customized original 1945 Indian, matching number motorcycle.
 1945 was middle of the war and not a lot of production by most factories including Indian.
-Those civilian models that were produced went to the Police force contracts.
-This 1945 Indian Chief is currently in the possession of the 4th owner.
-Originally sold to NYPD (see carb body) this motorcycle moved to Minnesota and then on to Texas.
+The non-military Chief models that were produced went to the Police force contracts.
+The carb on this motorcycle is marked NYPD.
+This 1945 Indian Chief is currently in the possession of the 5th owner.
 The bike was restored in Texas by the 3rd owner’s family.
 The restoration occurred in 2000 with power plant completed by Krumm Motorcycles, an Indian motorcycle specialist.

 Pearl White with Silver panels.
 Outlined in a beautiful gold paint pinstripe with Indian feathers on both sides of the front fender tip, Feathers are above the clear coat for easy removal if the new owner wishes.